schauder/schauder.github.io/_posts/2019/2019-05-30-know-your-price.md

 No matter if you get paid financially you are selling a service (giving a talk) to someone who wants that service, the conference organizer.
 You need to come up with a price that makes it worthwhile for you.
 This means: the price you charge is of higher value then your investment.

 The organizer should also come up with a price they are willing to pay.
-If the value of your talk to them should be higher then what they pay for it.
+The value of your talk to them shouldn't be lower than what they pay for it.
 If their price is higher than your price you'll be able to strike a deal where both sides profit.
-This is really the basic of all commerce.
+This is really the basic underlying principle of all commercial transactions.

-In order to come to the right price for your side of this calculation you need to consider your investments.
+In order to come up with the right price for your side of this calculation you need to consider your investments.
 This will consist of the following:

 * **Time:** time to prepare and practice the talk.
 Time to travel.
 If traveling and speaking is stressful for you it might even include time to recover.